14 Best Banks in Mississippi for 2025

 From its inception in a Verona, Mississippi as a hardware store in 1876, Cadence Bank has flourished into a regional bank with branches in numerous states, including Mississippi.

-Starting with Cadence requires a $50 initial deposit and adherence to a $250 minimum balance requirement.
+Opening an account requires a $50 initial deposit and maintaining a $250 minimum balance.

 7. Cleveland State Bank

-Cleveland State Bank is a local community bank with five branches in Mississippi, three of which are located in Cleveland, and one each in Merigold and Grenada.
+Cleveland State Bank is a local community bank with five branches in Mississippi, three of which are located in Cleveland, and one each in Grenada and Merigold.

 In terms of checking options, the bank has two non-interest-bearing accounts and an Elite Checking Account which does earn interest at a variable rate set by the bank.